AbdulmKhan23/ChitChat/README.md

-# 📱 ChatApp - Real-time Messaging with Jetpack Compose & Firebase
+# 📱 ChitChat - Real-time Messaging with Jetpack Compose & Firebase

-Welcome to **ChatApp**, a modern real-time messaging application built using **Jetpack Compose** and **Firebase**.
+Welcome to **ChitChat**, a modern real-time messaging application built using **Jetpack Compose** and **Firebase**.
 This project demonstrates how to implement essential chat features like user authentication, real-time messaging, and user discovery in a clean, Compose-based UI.

 ![Image](https://github.com/user-attachments/assets/eda256b2-7227-4f50-ac0e-96397815357e)